Smart Growth Implementation Assistance Project Summaries

 As the Atlanta region grows, older adults are becoming an ever-increasing segment of the population.
 The Atlanta Regional Commission (ARC), a local organization working on growth and development issues, understands that the region needs a land use strategy that accommodates the needs of older adults as well as the general population.
 Part of this strategy includes compact, walkable neighborhoods where seniors can live near services and social opportunities.

 ARC requested assistance to devise a housing-focused land use strategy that can provide additional opportunities for older adults.
 The city of Fayetteville and Fayetteville Senior Services were the local model for this process.
+The report from the project is no longer available, but ARC has many resources on its Lifelong Communities page.
+Exit

 Support and partners: Local support during planning and implementation included the Atlanta Regional Commission, the city of Fayetteville, and Fayetteville Senior Services.
 Other partners included the Fayetteville Downtown Development Authority and the Main Street Tourism Association.